According to Wikipedia, a “mantra” is a sacred sound or group of words believed to have spiritual powers when repeated over and over again.

 In this soul classic from 1967, Otis Redding extols the virtues of just chilling out on a summers day.
 Apparently, Redding wrote the lyrics while sitting on a rented houseboat in California.

-To quit a full time job and reclaim your freedom requires you to do some work on yourself and be fine with some quiet time.
+To quit a full time job and reclaim your freedom requires you to be fine with some quiet time.

 Fools Gold (Stone Roses)